Debugging Concept Bottleneck Models through Removal and Retraining: CBDebug: Concept Bottleneck Debugger

 Formally, the augmentation step takes the training samples $\X$, sample weights $\mathbf{U}$, and the concept set \spurious{} as input.
 It returns new training samples $\X_{aug}$ that further reduce the correlation between undesired concepts and the class label.
 Importantly, because these concepts were explicitly marked as undesired by the user, we do not change the label $\Y$.

 Samples assigned a low weight are more likely to be aligned with the bias we want to remove, and so we would like to focus our augmentation on these samples.
 To accomplish this, we can convert each sample weight $u_i$ into an augmentation probability $p_{aug}(x_i)$.
 We first invert the sample weight $u_i$ by subtracting each weight from the maximum sample weight assigned.
 Then we normalize the resulting values to $[0, 1]$ to convert them into probabilities, and raise the probabilities to a power $\gamma$ to increase contrast and reduce the likelihood of augmenting useful samples.
+See Appendix\ref{app:aug_ablations} for further analysis on the impact of $\gamma$ on augmentation probabilities and downstream performance.

 We then augment each sample with probability $p_{aug}(x_i)$.
-Our augmentation strategy is dependent on the concept representation: For \textit{ProtoPNets} we randomly select $k$ spurious concepts from \spurious{} and perform CutMix \citep{yun2019cutmix} using one of the top ten most activated patches for each concept.
-For \textit{VLM-CBMs} we randomly select a spurious concept from \spurious{} and perform Mixup \citep{zhang2017mixup} with an image of that concept selected from a text-to-image–generated concept bank, following DISC \citep{wu2023discover}.
+Our augmentation strategy depends on the concept representation: \begin{itemize}[leftmargin=*, labelsep=4pt, itemindent=0pt, itemsep=2pt, parsep=0pt, topsep=0pt] \item \textit{ProtoPNets:} Since ProtoPNets operate on prototypical patches, we first randomly select $k$ spurious concepts from \spurious{} and perform CutMix \citep{yun2019cutmix} for each selected concept.
+To determine the actual patch used, we randomly choose from the top-ten highest-activated prototypical patches for that concept, following \citet{nauta2023pip}'s approach for visualizing concepts. \item \textit{VLM-CBMs:} Since VLM-CBMs use text-based concepts, we leverage a text-to-image-generated concept bank, following DISC \citep{wu2023discover}.
+We randomly select a single spurious concept from \spurious{} and perform Mixup \citep{zhang2017mixup} with an image of that concept randomly sampled from the concept bank. \end{itemize}

+This approach ensures that bias-aligned samples are more likely to be augmented, creating a richer training distribution that reduces spurious correlations without altering the true labels.